-, born an only child of drummer Daniel Colson and his wife Jacqueline, developed her passion for music whilst growing up in Neuves-Maisons, a small industrial town in the North East of France.
+, born an only child of drummer Daniel Colson and his wife Jacqueline, developed her passion for music whilst growing up in Nancy, East of France.

 "I was always interested in music while I was growing up - singing all the time, playing a little keyboard as a pre-teen, grabbing opportunities to play my Dad’s drum kit when I was a teenager."

 Whilst pursuing her primary studies in “Art Appliqués” and graphic design, Aurora taught herself to play some guitar in her early 20’s to accompany herself while singing and writing songs.
-Later came a keyboard, an electric guitar, an Apple computer with Cubase - and started more serious song writing.
+Later came a keyboard and an Apple computer with Reason and Cubase - and started more serious songwriting.

-A creative collaboration with Italian keyboard-player/producer Fed Conti resulted in the release of a handful of singles and an album of electronic dance music under the name "La Boutique".
+A creative collaboration with Italian keyboard-player/producer Fed Conti resulted in the release of a collection of singles and two albums of electronic dance music under the name "La Boutique".

 Several La Boutique’s tracks have been synchronized with television commercials, as well as featured in videogames.